taizoc/taizoc/README.md

-- 👋 Hi, I’m @taizoc
+- 👋 Hi, I’m Taizo
-- 👀 I’m interested in cars, electronics, technology and music
+- 👀 I’m interested in cars, photography, tech and music
 - 🌱 I’m currently learning Linux, Infrastructure as Code
 - 💞️ I’m looking to collaborate on beginner DevOps-- bash & python automation projects!
-- 📫 How to reach me ... @gmail.com
+- 📫 How to reach me taizoc@gmail.com

 <!---
 taizoc/taizoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.